Swanson-Hysell-Group/Banxi_Paleomagnetism/README.md

-# Banxi_Paleomagnetism
+# A Consistently High-Latitude South China From 820 to 780 Ma: Implications for Exclusion From Rodinia and the Feasibility of Large-Scale True Polar Wander

 Repository for the data and code associated with:

-Park, Y., Swanson-Hysell, N. L., Xian, H., Zhang, S., Condon, D. J., Fu, H., and Macdonald, F. A., in review, A consistently high latitude South China from 820 to 780 Ma: Implications for exclusion from Rodinia and the feasibility of large-scale true polar wander.
+Park, Y., Swanson-Hysell, N. L., Xian, H., Zhang, S., Condon, D. J., Fu, H., & Macdonald, F. A. (2021).
+A consistently high-latitude south China from 820 to 780 Ma: Implications for exclusion from Rodinia and the feasibility of large-scale true polar wander.
+Journal of Geophysical Research: Solid Earth, 126, e2020JB021541. https://doi.org/10.1029/2020JB021541

 Any questions regarding the code, data, or paper can be directed to yuempark@berkeley.edu.